Dakuider/Eallfedem/Campaign/Session4.md

   - strange group of people at the Blackhill Fort, which up until recently had been abandoned
   - Yelena, researchers, and lizardfolk were there
   - They seemed to be having a low-key celebration
+  - Elaith's patrol was attacked on their way back to make their report

 ## Ambushed Patrol

 - 3 miles north-north east of Webbed Lair
-- as party approaches location, Elaith warns to keep eyes peeled for spiders and for wildlings, since they're near Blackhill Fort
+- as party approaches location, Elaith warns to keep eyes peeled for spiders and enemies, since they're near Blackhill Fort
-  - Blackhill fort was abandoned up until recently
-  - patrol was doing recon, found wildlings and were heading back to make their report when they were attacked
 - 4 Woodland guard corpses remain
   - Elaith explains there should be two more guards' bodies
   - DC11 (or half an hour) investigation will reveal evidence of tracks leading south-south west